sjokic/IML/README.md

 ---
 ### Task 1:
 + These were simple, introductory tasks.
 The other tasks were more involved.
-+ In task 1a the goal was to perform 10-fold cross validaiton (CV) for different choices of the regularisation parameter lambda when fitting a ridge regression model and compute the RMSE for each fold.
++ In task 1a the goal was to perform 10-fold cross validaiton (CV) for different choices of the regularisation parameter lambda when fitting a ridge regression model and then to compute the RMSE for each fold.
 Finally, the mean RMSE over all 10 folds is computed.
 + In task 1b the goal was to perform a feature transformation on data and then fit a lasso regression model.
 ---
 ### Task 2: